 The parcels (44/11/39), at the intersection of Parker Street and Boulevard Avenue, are located within the Lackawanna River Corridor and CSO Catchment Area 34B/03O.
 They are classified as an MS4 area due to the presence of separate stormlines and catch basins.
 The site is a city-owned, abandoned and over grown lot.
 The southeast perimeter of the space is slightly elevated where an old sidewalk once existed and this keeps water from entering the parcel.
-Currently water flows along the road, thin Lackawanna River.
+Currently water flows along the road, past the site and into an existing catch basin to the Lackawanna River.